 - If you need to find an open WIC clinic near you, visit this website.

 Disaster Assistance Grants

-The Federal Assistance to Individuals and Households Program and the Other Needs Assistance program can provide up to $33,400 to help repair private or household property damaged in a major disaster.
+The Federal Assistance to Individuals and Households Program and the Other Needs Assistance program can provide funding to help repair private or household property damaged in a major disaster.
 County Disaster Grant Payment Statistics are updated daily.